Connecting Klamath Mountain Communities

-The Klamath Mountains, a world biodiversity hotspot, will provide the laboratory to engage local elementary, middle, and high school students in hands-on learning about their home region.
-The Project will provide K-12 environmental education curriculum and field experiences to rural schools across the Klamath Mountains.
+The Klamath Mountains, a world biodiversity hotspot, is providing a laboratory to engage local elementary, middle, and high school students in hands-on learning about their home region.
+The Project is providing K-12 environmental education curriculum and field experiences to rural schools across the Klamath Mountains.

-The project team will build relationships between non-profit organizations, community partners, local tribes, K-12 schools, and colleges to engage students in hands-on learning—while building and refining skills in collaboration, teamwork, and communication.
-Bringing together teachers and other community members the Bigfoot Trail Youth Stewardship Project will enable young people to contribute to their communities as they learn.
+The project team has built relationships between non-profit organizations, community partners, local tribes, K-12 schools, and colleges to engage students in hands-on learning—while building and refining skills in collaboration, teamwork, and communication.
+Bringing together teachers and other community members the Bigfoot Trail Youth Stewardship Project is enabling young people to contribute to their communities as they learn.

 Currently six nonprofit organizations are part of the Project team:

 - Watershed Research & Training Center in Hayfork

 - Scott River Watershed Council in Etna

 - Salmon River Restoration Council in Sawyer’s Bar